Why are hazardous waste regulations important?

 Do I need to notify you that I generate hazardous waste?

 If you generate 220 pounds or more of hazardous waste in a calendar month, you are required to notify this department that you generate hazardous waste.
 A notification form is available upon request or by clicking on Notification of Regulated Waste Activity Form.
 Used oil is also regulated as a special waste if you transport, market, or burn it for energy recovery.

 Please note if you generate as little as 2.2 pounds per month of an "acute" hazardous waste, you are considered a Large Quantity Generator of hazardous waste.
 As a Large Quantity Generator, you must notify the department of hazardous waste generation and you must submit Biennial Hazardous Waste Reports.

 Once you have filled out the information on the Notification of Regulated Waste Activity Form, send it to the department for processing.
 Notification may also be submitted electronically using the myRCRAid system at:

 You will receive a notice with your identification number in two to three weeks.
 This identification number is required to ship wastes to a permitted hazardous waste facility, or to transport, market, or burn used oil.

 Does my business have to submit a Biennial Report Form?

 A business is required by federal and state rules to submit a hazardous waste biennial report if the business is considered a large quantity generator.
 A biennial report must also be submitted if the company is permitted to treat, store, or dispose of hazardous waste.
 See more information pertaining to Biennial Hazardous Waste Reports.

 If you have any questions concerning the management of hazardous waste or used oil, in Pierre contact Carrie Jacobson or call (605) 773-3153.
-In Rapid City contact Kevin Christensen by calling (605) 394-6971.
+In Rapid City contact Kristina Proietti by calling (605) 394-6971.